Miss Nothing

-"Miss Nothing" is a song by American rock band The Pretty Reckless from their debut studio album, Light Me Up (2010).
+"Miss Nothing" is a song by American rock band the Pretty Reckless from their debut studio album, Light Me Up (2010).
 It was released on August 18, 2010, as the album's second single.

 Music video

-The music video, directed by Meiert Avis, was released on July 20, 2010 on Vevo and was shot with a Canon EOS 5D Mark II.
+The music video, directed by Meiert Avis, and produced by Jeremy Alter, was released on July 20, 2010 on Vevo and was shot with a Canon EOS 5D Mark II.
 It begins with ten people (Taylor Momsen included) sitting around a table in an imitation of the Last Supper.
 Momsen (as Mary Magdalene) starts to crawl over the table, tipping over the food and spilling the drinks whilst singing as the rest watch.
 Later she starts ripping apart a bouquet of roses.
 It ends with several "famous" people having joined in surrounding the table with Momsen on it, most noticeably John Lennon and Jimi Hendrix playing guitars and Charlie Chaplin.
 The band confirmed it is set after the death of Christ.